whitequark/ipaddr.js/README.md

 ### Global methods

-There are three global methods defined: `ipaddr.isValid`, `ipaddr.parse` and `ipaddr.process`.
+There are four global methods defined: `ipaddr.isValid`, `ipaddr.isValidCIDR`, `ipaddr.parse`, and `ipaddr.process`.
 All of them receive a string as a single parameter.

 The `ipaddr.isValid` method returns `true` if the address is a valid IPv4 or IPv6 address, and `false` otherwise.
+It does not throw any exceptions.

+The `ipaddr.isValidCIDR` method returns `true` if the address is a valid IPv4 or IPv6 address in CIDR notation, and `false` otherwise.
 It does not throw any exceptions.

 The `ipaddr.parse` method returns an object representing the IP address, or throws an `Error` if the passed string is not a valid representation of an